jarirantala/humidor/README.md

 # humidor
-Read temperature and humidity from my cigar humdor using Ruuvitag sensor.
+Read temperature and humidity from my cigar humidor using Ruuvitag sensor.
 Data is read by Raspberry Pi and published in AWS via their IoT service.

 ## Dependencies